 KDE Connect Android app

-Of course, it’s technology and not magic which is why you also need a KDE Connect Android app.
+Of course, it’s a technology and not magic which is why you also need a KDE Connect Android app.
 Using the app isn’t difficult at all, it couldn’t be any more straightforward.
 Provided that your PC and your Android are connected to the same WiFi network, launch KDE Connect on your phone and you should see your PC under Available devices.
 Tap on it and REQUEST PAIRING.
 You’ll see a notification on your PC, click on Accept and that’s all.
 Non-KDE users will need to request the pairing from the desktop indicator/applet instead of the Android app.

 Don’t miss: Convert Web Apps into Desktop Apps on Ubuntu